Chapter 8. SQL-Invoked Routines

 <select target list> ::= <target specification> [ { <comma> <target specification> }... ]

 Retrieve values from a specified row of a table and assign the fields to the specified targets.
-The example below has an identical effect to the example of SET statement given above.
+The example below has an identical effect to the SET statement in the GET_CUSTOMER_NAME procedure.

 Formal Parameters